General Butler Things To Do

 The campground offers 111 campsites with utility hookups and grills.
 Showers and rest rooms are available at two central service buildings and one laundry facility is available.
 WiFi available.
 Check out by 1 pm.
 Open year-round.
 Please call to reserve a site during the winter months.

 Enjoy a day on the lake at General Butler.
-Rental canoes and rowboats are available seasonally at the Boat Dock.
+Rental canoes and rowboats are available weekends only (Friday, Saturday & Sunday) at the Boat Dock.
 No trolling motors allowed on Butler Lake at anytime.
-Open year-round for non-motorized boats.
+Lake open year-round for non-motorized boats.

 Bass, crappie, bluegill and catfish have been restocked in 30-acre Butler Lake.
 Fishing is permitted from the lake shore and from personal non-motorized boats year-round.
 A Kentucky Fishing License is required.
 Click here to purchase a license online at KY Dept. of Fish and Wildlife Resources.
 Don't have a fishing pole?
 No problem!
 Ask at the park about their fishing loaner program where you can check out FREE equipment.